a020088/AI-on-the-edge-device/FeatureRequest.md

 2. Who ever has time, capacity and passion to support, can take any of the ideas and implement them.
    I will support and help where ever I can!

+#### #11 log main screen as an image

+* it would be nice to have the mainscreen stored as an jpg image to
+* get accessed via IP.
+It should always have the same name but updated
+* continously.
+I would like to insert this image in my browserapplication
+* of my home control system.

 ____